Legal Marijuana and Massachusetts Renters’ Rights

 Even in Massachusetts, while it’s legal to smoke marijuana, public consumption is not allowed.
 Homeowners can do as they please, but there are several potential obstacles for renters who want to use cannabis in their apartments.

-In Colorado, some lawyers have advised landlords to add a clause to their rental contracts to remind potential tenants that marijuana is an illegal drug on a Federal level and is not allowed on the premises.
+In Colorado, some lawyers have advised landlords to add a marijuana clause to their rental contracts.
+This is to remind potential tenants that marijuana is an illegal drug on a Federal level and they do not allow it on the premises.
 Landlords in Massachusetts could easily follow suit.

 Other landlords have gone the route of asking tenants about their marijuana needs in applications.
 The law in Massachusetts also allows residents to possess marijuana for personal use.
 However, property owners can forbid this in their rental units, if they choose.
 Not even renters in public housing with medical marijuana prescriptions are permitted to smoke or possess marijuana.